 Thank you for your interest in joining our team.
 Below are the current openings we have available.
 If you see something that interests you, please apply!
 If you don't see a match, please know that we update our postings regularly.

-Office of the Chief Information Officer and Enterprise Project
+Office of the Chief Information Officer (OCIO) and the Enterprise Project

 We employ more than 150 student employees with a variety of skillsets.
 Some students answer calls and guide customers, others work alongside staff on technology-based projects.
 Hiring managers post positions on a wide range of websites — including Student Financial Aid and Federal Work Study (login required) — to target a diverse population of student candidates.
 Many of our Student Administrative Assistants are recruited from the Fisher College of Business Job Board.
 The Enterprise Security Internship Program pulls many of their applicants from the College of Engineering (login required).
 Overall, our hiring managers tap into the many job boards provided by colleges within the university to identify a diverse group of talented students who help us do important work every day.